 Exams for hard to fit contacts begin like any other.
 A detailed health and eye history is taken and a consultation with our doctor to discuss your needs are the first steps.
 Then our eye doctor in Lumberton will begin the physical exam to determine how well they eyes work in unison, look for any signs of fluid or pressure behind the eyes and check your vision clarity.
 The contact lens portion of the exam entails careful measurements, especially for hard to fit contact lenses.
 If we determine that contacts are right for you, you’ll be shown how to insert and remove them properly and will be sent home with a trial pair to try out.
 In a few day, return to us for a follow-up, and depending upon the results, we can help you choose the perfect contact lenses for your eye condition.

-Looking for Hard to Fit Contact Lenses in Lumberton, NC?
+Looking for Hard to Fit Contact Lenses in Lumberton, Benson, or the Surrounding Areas?

 Look no further than EyeWorks Vision Center, where we have the expertise necessary to fit even the most challenging contact lens cases.
-Call us today at (919) 894-2001 to schedule your contact lens exam and fitting at EyeWorks Vision Center in Lumberton, NC.
+Call our Lumberton office today at 910-738-6464 or our Benson office at 919-894-2001 to schedule your contact lens exam and fitting at EyeWorks Vision Center.